MeilCli/Librarian/README.md

 Librarian is generate notice that library used in gradle module

-Librarian can:
+Librarian focuses on:
-- notify by every configurations
-- aggregate artifacts by same library
+- Aggregate artifacts as Group by same library
+- Accurately aggregate the library
-- reference preset library information
+- Automation as much as possible with prepared preset information
-- generate markdown and json
-- separating notice file
+- Aggregate configurations as Page, generate multiple notice files
-- Android native viewer

 ## Table of Contents
 - [Required](README.md#Required)